 Former Royal Dockyard Chapel, Pembroke Dock

 This is the only Georgian military chapel which survives in Wales.
 It was built in the early 1830s for servicemen to attend Church of England services.
-By 1858 they had stopped attending because the chapel’s galleries were unsafe, and worship was arranged at a schoolroom in the barracks until the galleries had been reinforced.
+By 1858 the chapel’s galleries were unsafe, and worship was arranged at a schoolroom in the military barracks until repairs were made.

-Memorials were installed in the chapel to naval officers and men lost at sea, including those of HMS Eurydice (which sank in a snow storm with the loss of 364 lives in 1878) and HMS Atalanta.
-The latter was a training ship until refitted at Pembroke Dock to replace HMS Eurydice but was lost, with all 280 crew, in January 1880 after its first voyage was cut short at Bermuda because yellow fever had broken out on board.
+Memorials were installed in the chapel to naval officers and men lost at sea, including those of HMS Eurydice (which sank with the loss of 364 lives in 1878) and HMS Atalanta.
+The latter was a training ship until refitted at Pembroke Dock to replace HMS Eurydice but was lost, with all 280 crew, in January 1880.

 In 1909 a fire damaged the chapel’s pulpit and destroyed all windows except the Atalanta memorial.
-Worship continued at the chapel for decades after the dockyard closed in 1926.
-RAF personnel also used the building for entertainment, in which role it was known as the Garrison Theatre.
-It later housed a motor museum before standing empty for many years.
+The dockyard closed in 1926 but the chapel was brought back to use for the RAF flying boat station in the late 1930s.
+It was also used for entertainment, known locally as the Garrison Theatre.
+It later housed a motor museum before standing empty for many years, becoming derelict.

 After a major restoration, it was opened as the Pembroke Dock Heritage Centre by Queen Elizabeth II in 2014.
 Here the town’s long connections with all three armed services is detailed in models of ships built in the Royal Dockyard, medals, uniforms, artefacts and documents.
 The remnants of one of the dock’s flying boats are displayed here.